Great Sounds Great festival

 Excitingly for 2025, we will be adding three new venues, meaning more artists performing in a variety of special and unique spaces throughout the night.

-Limited early bird tickets to Pōneke's biggest party on sale now.
+Limited tickets to Pōneke's biggest party on sale now.

-Venues: San Fran, Meow, Valhalla, Rogue & Vagabond, Bedlam & Squalor, Hotel Bristol, St Peter’s on Willis, Flying Nun Records, 13 Garrett St, and more TBA.
+Venues: San Fran, Meow, Valhalla, Rogue & Vagabond, Bedlam & Squalor, Hotel Bristol, St Peter’s on Willis, Flying Nun Records, 13 Garrett St (sponsored by Radio Active), and Tonic Travelling Stage.

 Artists